open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/starters/spring-starter/README.md

 # OpenTelemetry Spring Starter

-OpenTelemetry Spring Starter is a starter package that includes the opentelemetry-api, opentelemetry-sdk, opentelemetry-auto-annotations, opentelmetry-logging-exporter, opentelemetry-spring-boot-autoconfigurations and spring framework starters required to setup distributed tracing.
+OpenTelemetry Spring Starter is a starter package that includes the opentelemetry-api, opentelemetry-sdk, opentelemetry-extension-annotations, opentelmetry-logging-exporter, opentelemetry-spring-boot-autoconfigurations and spring framework starters required to setup distributed tracing.
 Check out [opentelemetry-spring-boot-autoconfigure](../../spring-boot-autoconfigure/README.md#features) for the full list of supported libraries and features.

 This version is compatible with Spring Boot 2.0.